millionhz/coin-flip-experiment/README.md

 Concept: <https://www.youtube.com/watch?v=uTChrirK-hw&t=373s>

+NOTE: The simulation was run with 10,000,000,000 subjects.
+The results are available in [subjects_10bil_results.txt.](/subjects_10bil_results.txt)

 ## The Experiment

 The experiment involves 100 people standing and flipping a coin and if the coin lands on heads they keep standing and if there coin lands on tails they sit.